-Damian Houlden takes over as head coach of the men's soccer program in 2015-16.
-He previously served as head coach of the women's soccer program at Mitchell for the past nine seasons.
+Damian Houlden enters his fifth season as head coach of the men's soccer program in 2019-20.
+He previously served as head coach of the women's soccer program at Mitchell for nine seasons.

 Houlden hails from Louth, England and has a wealth of experience coaching at the club level and developing soccer players.
 He currently coaches the Southeast Connecticut Premier soccer team and was an ODP staff coach from 2004-06.
 Houlden also gained valuable coaching experience while on the staff for the New England Revolution Academy from 2005-06.

 Houlden has completed the English certification UEFA B License, FA Coaching License, and he has also earned a Regional Goalkeeper Diploma.
 He most recently completed the training program from the National Soccer Coaches Association of America (NSCAA) and received the Primier National Diploma with distinction.